nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

  Such cases must be supported by adding the implementation in the project by referring to :ref:`mom_system_messaging-change_fw_header`.

-The assumed execution control platform differs for MOM messaging depending on the type of send and receive.
+The assumed runtime platform differs for MOM messaging depending on the type of send and receive.

 .. list-table::
    :header-rows: 1